AncientEntity/Chip8Emulator/README.md

 # Chip8Emulator
- Custom Chip-8 Emulator in Python.
+ Custom Chip-8 Emulator in Python and C++.